howsoai/platform-installation-examples/prereqs/README.md

 Confirm kubectl access, and check the cluster is running.
 ```
+# This command waits for the metrics server to be ready - a good indicator the cluster is fully up.
 kubectl -n kube-system wait --for=condition=ready --timeout=180s pod -l k8s-app=metrics-server
 ```